 Chyawanprash is a very nourishing, anabolic preparation that is heating, heavy and oily.
 Provided digestion is strong, it builds strength and mass without aggravating kapha.2 Actually, chyawanprash pacifies vata, pitta, and kapha and is considered a rasayana (rejuvenative) for all of the tissues in the body.
 Chyawanprash is said to support healthy aging and to promote beauty, intelligence, and memory.1 It is also a tonic for the heart and it has a general affinity for the digestive, excretory, urinary, respiratory, and reproductive systems.2

-Chyawanprash for Overall Strength, Immunity, and Rejuvenation
+Chyawanprash for Supporting Overall Strength, Immunity, and Rejuvenation

-The primary action of chyawanprash is to bolster the immune system and to support the body’s natural ability to produce hemoglobin and white blood cells.2 Amalaki (the main ingredient in chyawanprash) aids in the elimination of ama (toxins) and strengthens the blood, the liver, the spleen, and the respiratory system; it therefore nourishes and protects the body’s natural defense systems.2 Chyawanprash also builds ojas—the essence of immunity and youthfulness—and lends strength to vata, while supporting healthy muscle mass and tonifying the tissues.2 Chyawanprash is particularly good for the lungs because it nourishes the mucous membranes and helps to keep the respiratory passages clean and clear.2 In fact, chyawanprash is often used as a tonic in the winter months, as an added support for the immune system.2 Ultimately, chyawanprash improves natural resistance and lends strength, energy, and vitality to the entire being.2 As a result, it is a highly revered rasayana, offering deep nourishment to the tissues, preserving youth, and promoting systemic health and wellbeing.2 It is also considered one of the best family tonics—suitable for most ages, from young children to the elderly.4
+The primary action of chyawanprash is to bolster the immune system and to support the body’s natural ability to produce hemoglobin and white blood cells.2 Amalaki (the main ingredient in chyawanprash) aids in the elimination of ama (toxins) and supports the blood, the liver, the spleen, and the respiratory system; it therefore nourishes and protects the body’s natural defense systems.2 Chyawanprash also builds ojas—the essence of immunity and youthfulness—and lends strength to vata, while supporting healthy muscle mass and tonifying the tissues.2 Chyawanprash is particularly good for the lungs because it nourishes the mucous membranes and helps to keep the respiratory passages clean and clear.2 In fact, chyawanprash is often used as a tonic in the winter months, as an added support for the immune system.2 Ultimately, chyawanprash improves natural resistance and lends strength, energy, and vitality to the entire being.2 As a result, it is a highly revered rasayana, offering deep nourishment to the tissues, preserving youth, and promoting systemic health and well-being.2 It is also considered one of the best family tonics—suitable for most ages, from young children to the elderly.4

 Chyawanprash for Digestion